Circus of Power

-Circus of Power is an American hard rock/sleaze rock band formed in New York City in 1987.
+Circus of Power (CoP) is an American hard rock/sleaze rock band formed in New York City in 1987.
 They disbanded in 1995 and reformed in 2014.
-To date, they have released four studio albums and three EPs.
+They have released four studio albums and three EPs.

-Overview

-With a sound similar to Alice in Chains, AC/DC, the Cult, D-A-D and Guns N' Roses, but with enough of their own distinctive and original style, Circus of Power received significant critical fame, especially in the UK's Kerrang! music magazine; which featured them on the front cover multiple times and awarded their first two albums five 'K's (the top rating for an album), each.
+Led by vocalist Alex Mitchell in all incarnations, Circus of Power had a sound similar to Alice in Chains, AC/DC, the Cult, D-A-D and Guns N' Roses, but with enough of their own distinctive and original style.
+Circus of Power had moderate success but some positive critical notice, especially in the UK's Kerrang! music magazine; which featured them on the front cover multiple times and awarded their first two albums five 'K's (the top rating for an album), each.
+Allmusic praised Mitchell's powerful vocal style as one of the band's strengths, but also said their "unremarkable songwriting" limited their success.

-19871995: First incarnation
+1987–1995: First incarnation

-The group played in New York for several years until they signed a contract with RCA Records.
+The group played clubs in New York for several years until they signed a contract with RCA Records.
 In July 1987, prior to the release of their debut album, Joey Wrecked quit the band and was replaced by Ryan Maher.
-The band released their debut album in 1988, to much critical acclaim (within the 'metal' scene) and followed it up, with another well received album in 1990.
+The band released their debut album in 1988, to good reviews, and followed it up with another well received album in 1990.
 It was around this time that Gary Sunshine switched to guitar, and Zowie joined as bass guitarist.

 On the back of these two albums and strong media support, Circus of Power was as the lone opening band for a complete tour of Black Sabbath in support of their 1990 album Tyr.

-By 1991, like many hard rock/heavy metal bands of this period, CoP became casualties (popularity wise) of the burgeoning grunge movement; however the band persevered, recording and releasing their third album Magic and Madness in 1993.
+By 1991, like many hard rock/heavy metal bands of this period, CoP suffered when tastes changed in favor of the burgeoning grunge movement.
+However, the band persevered, recording and releasing their third album Magic and Madness in 1993.
 Two years later, they disbanded, ironically, just as grunge phenomenon was starting to die.

 Lyrically and visually Circus of Power are heavily influenced by the biker scene and to this day, play at biker events and festivals.

 Members have included vocalist Alex Mitchell, guitar players Ricky Mahler and Gary Sunshine, and drummer Ryan Maher.
 Of these, Mitchell is the only remaining founding member.